-Connecting the hoist to a hydraulic system with more pressure(psi) and flow (gpm) than is recommended by the hoist manufacturer, can cause the hoist to fail during the dumping of a load.
+Connecting the cylinder to a hydraulic system with more pressure(psi) and flow(gpm) than is recommended, can cause the cylinder to fail during the dumping of load.
 This could lead to damage, serious injury, or death.
-"Be Sure" you have the correct pressure and flow.
+"Be sure" you have the correct pressure and flow.
 If you do not know the recommended pressure and flow, consult the trailer manufacturer.

-Adjusting the hydraulic pressure to more than the recommended setting may cause the hoist to fail during the dumping of the load.
+Adjusting the hydraulic pressure to more than the recommended setting may cause the cylinder to fail during the dumping of the load.
 This could cause damage to the trailer, serious injury or death.
 Never adjust the pressure on your own.
 If the hydraulic pressure is in question consult the trailer manufacturer.
 Have only a qualified person set the hydraulic pressure.

-Freeing a stuck load during dumping, with the body raised, by jerking or shocking the trailer, may cause damage to the trailer, serious injury, or death.
-Never drive forward or rearward and stop quickly with the load up or other wise shock the load.
+Freeing a stuck load during dumping, with the body raised, by jerking or shocking the trailer, may cause damage to the trailer, serious injury or death.
+Never drive forward or backward and stop quickly with the load up or otherwise shock the load.
 If a load is stuck in the body, lower the body, then free the load.